JustynaBie/validation-library/README.md

 -  date - data-validate="date"
 -  pesel - data-validate="pesel"

-  to use more validation rules on one input:
+- to use more validation rules on one input: data-validate="number,pesel"
-  -data-validate="number,pesel"

 submit:
--day of the week - data-validate="day"
+- day of the week - data-validate="day"

-The form has to be given id and to attached event on submit.
-Inside of the EventListener callback function it is necessary to put the function validateLibrabry("formid") eg.:
+The form has to have id attribute and event on submit.
+Inside of the EventListener callback function is necessary to put the function validateLibrabry("formid") eg.:

 document.getElementById("personal-info").addEventListener("submit", function(event){
   validationLibrabry("personal-info");
   console.log(validationArray);
 });

-The array with validation information will be send in the variable validationArray.
-When the form pass validation test, form will be sent and validationArray wil be empty array.
-When validation test is failed the form will not be sent and validationArray will contain all  fields when the validation was failed.
+When the validation is finished the array with validation information will be send in the variable validationArray.
+When the form pass validation test, form will be sent and validationArray will be empty array.
+When validation test is failed the form will not be sent and validationArray will contain all  fields in which the validation was failed.